wj-jason/Neural-Networks-From-Scratch/README.md

 We will be creating a deep neural network framework from scratch!

-To navigate this repository, start at `mathematics.md` before exploring the various files within `python`.
+To navigate this repository, start at `mathematics.md` before exploring the various files within the `python` directory.